-If your shoes and clothing still fit, check to see if repairing before replacing is a better option for your budget.
-Woroch recommends searching for repair options before rushing out to replace older pieces, as you’ll spend a lot less for a quick fix.
+If your shoes and clothing still fit, check to see if repairing is a better option for your budget than replacing.
+Woroch recommends searching for repair options before rushing out to replace older pieces, as you'll spend a lot less for a quick fix.

 21. Host a Swap

-Who doesn’t like having a reason to gather with family and friends?
-If you enjoy being social and want to save on clothes, try hosting a clothing swap.
-It’s a fun way to land some amazing deals.
+If you enjoy being social and want to save on clothes, try hosting a clothing swap with family members and friends.
+It's a fun way to land some amazing deals.